pfsense/docs/source/firewall/firewall-rule-basics.rst

 :doc:`Floating Rules </firewall/floating-rules>` which contains more
 advanced rules that apply to multiple interfaces and directions.

-When editing a rule many of the options are explained in detail on the rule editor screen.
+Rule options are explained in detail on the rule editor screen.
 Be mindful of the default settings on the rule editor, especially the protocol.
 New rules default to *TCP* only.

 When entering addresses into firewall rules, the following choices are